 Bulging veins during hot weather

 When the weather is hot, our bodies send extra blood to the surface veins to try and cool down.
 Additionally, veins will dilate to increase their surface area.
 This allows them to get nearer to the surface of the skin so that your blood will cool off faster.
 These instances of vein bulging should not cause immediate worry.

 Fun fact: Veins in the body are classified as “capacitance” vessels, which, in simple terms, means they normally change their diameter to accommodate different states.

-In a few rare cases, bulging veins can be a symptom of a more serious medical condition.
-You should seek immediate medical care if you experience sudden bulging of the veins accompanied by any of the following symptoms:
+In a few rare cases, prominent veins can be a symptom of a more serious medical condition.
+You should seek immediate medical care if you experience bulging veins accompanied by any of the following symptoms:

 - Shortness of breath

 - Skin ulcers near the bulging veins

 These symptoms could be a sign of a blood clot, or peripheral vascular disease.